alex0x90/bash_readline/README.md

-# bash readline monitor app
+# Bash readline monitor app

 A small eBPF CO-RE tracer app that hooks into Bash`s readline() function the output save into /tmp/Output.log or could be sent to remote host.
 This project demonstrates how to: